the-akpan/golang-base/README.md

 ### Clone this repo

-To install this project, first clone repo to your machine (use SSH) and run
+To install this project, first clone repo to your machine (use SSH) and run build.sh

 ### Install packages